ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <h3> K-means clustering</h3>
 <div style="height: 20px;"></div>

-To determine the number of categories (clusters) we want to develop, we will use the silhouette score method.
+To determine the number of categories (clusters) we want to develop, we will use the <strong>silhouette score</strong> method.
 You may consult my script for a better understanding of this method.
-The following returns the silhouette score.
 High scores indicate good clustering results, bad scores indicate bad results.

 <div style="height: 20px;"></div>
 <p align="center">